rhythmsection/muse/README.md

 ## Firebase and Deployment

+Since it's deployed, the easiest way to access a production copy is [here](https://url-muse.firebaseapp.com/).

 If you'd like to run a copy of this app yourself, you'll need a couple of things, mostly centered around Firebase.

 -**Clone the Project:** `git clone git@github.com:rhythmsection/muse.git`